 Iceland’s population is just 300,000, and roughly half of them those people live in Reykjavik.
 That means the rest of Iceland is fairly sparsely populated.
 We passed a small town every few hours or so, so make sure to fill up your tank and use a WC when you get the opportunity.
 We never let our gas tank get below half, and filled up whenever we were in a decent-sized town.

-Camping in the Van
+How to Camp in the Camper Van

 No, you don’t just pull over anywhere in Iceland and spend the night in your trusty van.